pankleks/pm2-health/README.md

 `addLogs` - if `true` app logs will be added as mail attachement (optional)

-> if any of required parameters are not defined, `pm2-health` will shutdown.
+> if any of required parameters is not defined, `pm2-health` will shutdown.
 You can check error logs for details.

 ## Metrics monitoring